-1. What kind of investments are made through Trust II?
+What kind of investments are made through Trust II?

-Interest-bearing investments are limited to Treasury bills for trust accounts under \$30,000.
+If the account is funded with under \$30,000 there is no investment.
 If the amount is over \$30,000 it is invested in a diverse, well performing, prudent portfolio consisting of mutual funds, mutual bond funds, and a small percentage of money market funds.